Last updated: May 4, 2026

 Step 4: Obtain a Salon Establishment License

-Requirements for salon establishment licensing include:
+Requirements for salon establishment licensing:

 Step 5: Form Your Business Entity and Get Local Permits